abidh/llvm-project/flang/docs/DebugGeneration.md

 ```

 Even without namelist support, we should be able to see the value of the
-individual variables like `x3` and `y3` in above example.
+individual variables like `x3` and `y3` in the above example.
 But we would not
-be able to evaluate namelist and have debugger prints the value of all the
+be able to evaluate the namelist and have the debugger prints the value of all
-variables in it.
+the variables in it as shown above for `abc`.

 ## Missing metadata in MLIR